By Sonia Hickey and Ugur Nedim

 Adelaide Catholic Archbishop Philip Wilson’s lawyers have said their client intends to appeal his conviction for concealing child sexual abuse.

-The 67-year old is believed to be the highest ranking Catholic in the world to be convicted of concealing child sex offences, after being found guilty last month of failing to report the sexual abuse of two altar boys between 2004 and 2006.
+The 67-year old is believed to be the highest ranking Catholic in the world to be convicted of concealing child sex offences, after being found guilty last month of failing to report the sexual abuse of two altar boys.

 Mr Wilson faced a maximum penalty of two years in prison.
 He was sentenced last week to twelve months behind bars with a six-month non-parole period, and is at liberty on bail while being assessed for home detention.